vidulum/documentation/docs/wallets/desktop_wallet.md

 ## 3. Staking Operations
-Crypto.org Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (PoS) consensus protocol who are responsible for committing new blocks in the blockchain.
+Vidulum Chain is based on Tendermint Core's consensus engine, it relies on a set of validators to participate in the proof of stake (PoS) consensus protocol who are responsible for committing new blocks in the blockchain.
 Token holders might stake their tokens to validators to secure the network and earn rewards.
 Particularly, we can:
 - Delegate to a validator;
 - Withdraw staking rewards from a validator;
 - Redelegate from a validator.